jstg004/blockchain_research/lightning_notes.md

 #### SPending from an Unsigned Transaction

-- Lightning Network uses a ```SIGHASH_NOINPUT``` transaction to spend from the 2-OF-2 Funding Transaction output
+- Lightning Network uses a ```SIGHASH_NOINPUT``` transaction to spend from the 2-of-2 Funding Transaction output
-  - necessary to spend from a tranaction for which the signatures are not yet exchanged
+  - necessary to spend from a transaction for which the signatures are not yet exchanged
   - ```SIGHASH_NOINPUT``` is implemented into Bitcoin by a soft-fork
     - it ensures transactions can be spent from before being signed by all